mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ## Linking it all together

 So how is any of this _actually_ useful?
-The real advantage of these techniques is that they give you the ability to create small, reuseable chunks of code easily.
+The real advantage of these techniques is that they give you the ability to create small, reuseable chunks of code that can then be used as building blocks.

 Let's make a little wrapper around the modulo operator and a utility function that checks whether a number is odd: